Google Business Profile: Local SEO Guide for Beginners

 It is essential to choose a category that directly represents your business services.
 Categorizing is vital because Google shows search result listings based on categories.

-Specifying your category increases your online visibility chances.
+Specifying your category increases your chances of online visibility.

 For example, if you are a restaurant owner and mainly provide Subcontinental Dishes, it is better to go with “Indian Restaurant” rather than just “Restaurant.”